gawk

 Before reporting a bug or trying to fix it yourself, try to isolate it

-program and input data file that
+to the smallest possible awk program and input data file that

 reproduces the problem.
 Then send us the program and data file,